JimDesu/basis-lang/spec.md

 ```
 .cmd work: Payload p / Loggable log = ...
-;   concept-typed (Case B existential) implicit: matches an in-scope binding whose
+; concept-typed (Case B existential) implicit: matches an
+; in-scope binding whose
-;   static type IS `Loggable` — a 3-word slot; the slot's own dictionary dispatches
+; static type IS `Loggable` — a 3-word slot; the slot's own
+; dictionary dispatches

-.cmd audit: Payload p / SortedSet[NumberField:(Ord = ForwardOrd)] cache = ...
+.cmd audit: Payload p
+        / SortedSet[NumberField:(Ord = ForwardOrd)] cache = ...
-;   annotated implicit: only a provably-annotated binding matches (§9.21)
+; annotated implicit: only a provably-annotated binding
+; matches (§9.21)

 .cmd top: =
-    # Loggable log <- consoleLogger    ; the ONE line naming a concrete provider:
+    # Loggable log <- consoleLogger
+    ; the ONE line naming a concrete provider: the boxing
-                                       ;   the boxing installation — the witness for
+    ; installation — the witness for (ConsoleLogger,
-                                       ;   (ConsoleLogger, Loggable) is selected HERE,
+    ; Loggable) is selected HERE, per the full precedence
-                                       ;   per the full precedence chain (§9.15)
+    ; chain (§9.15)
-    work: payload                      ; log filled by uniqueness-of-type; every frame
+    work: payload   ; log filled by uniqueness-of-type;
-                                       ;   below resolves likewise, naming only the concept
+                    ;   every frame below resolves likewise,
+                    ;   naming only the concept
 ```

 Two acts, at their separate homes: *filling* the implicit (which in-scope value) is this section's uniqueness-of-type rule; *choosing the witness* (which dictionary governs the value) happened at the value's installation site &mdash; the boxing line &mdash; and travels with the slot.
 Satisfaction-based matching (any in-scope value whose type merely *has* a visible witness for the concept, boxed by the resolver) is **deliberately not provided**: it would make eligibility depend on witness visibility rather than the lexical scope (against this section's transparency rationale); it is coherent only for READ implicits (an UPDATE would write back through a boxing the caller never wrote, and a CREATE into a concretely-typed slot is a type error); and it would perform a witness selection inside the resolver, with no line of text where the choice lives.
 A raw, un-boxed concrete value therefore does not fill a concept-typed implicit; the diagnostic for that case should hint the remedy ("declare a `Loggable`-typed binding").